Australis86/network-pvr/README.md

-# Network PVR
+# Network PVR Scripts
-This is a collection of scripts for a network-accessible PVR.
-It was designed for a Raspberry Pi running TVHeadEnd, but it should be straightforward to modify for other Unix-based systems running TVHeadEnd as well.
+This is a collection of scripts for a network-accessible PVR running TVHeadEnd.
+It was designed and tested on a Raspberry Pi running Raspbian, but it should be straightforward to modify for other Unix-based systems running TVHeadEnd as well.

 ## Dependencies